 As far as souvenirs we brought home a few tiki statues that we bought in the market.
 Each tiki represents a beloved and reverent God.
 According to Hawaiian history, there was a time when Gods walked the earth as men and tiki images reminded people just how close the realm of the gods was!
 There was Ku – Ancient Tiki God of War, Lono – Ancient Tiki God of Fertility and Peace.
 We found some Tikis marked God of Money, God of Love, God of Luck, etc – not sure if they were authentic or not we fell in love with the stocky headed Gods of Hawaii and let the kids pick their favorite to bring home!

 Where to stay in the Big Island of Hawaii

 We stayed at the Hilton Waikoloa Village, which was set among lush palm trees and tropical gardens on the Kohala Coast of Hawaii of Big Island.
-It was a quick 20 minutes from drive from Kona International Airport (KOA).
-The resort was a peaceful sanctuary shrouded in natural splendor with a variety of tropical fish, exotic birds and wildlife.
+It was a quick 20 minutes drive from Kona International Airport (KOA).
+The resort was a peaceful sanctuary shrouded in natural splendor with a variety of tropical fish, exotic birds, and wildlife.
 Kids loved taking the trams and cruising the canals of the resort in their mahogany canal boats.
-There was always activities planned like hula dancing lessons and nightly luau with hula and fire dancers and a lavish island-style buffet.
-Mauna Lani Bay Hotel & Bungalows, Mauna Kea Beach Hotel and Fairmont Orchid are three other beautiful family friendly properties in Hawaii.
+There were always activities planned like hula dancing lessons and a nightly luau with hula and fire dancers and a lavish island-style buffet.
+Mauna Lani Bay Hotel & Bungalows, Mauna Kea Beach Hotel, and Fairmont Orchid are three other beautiful family-friendly properties in Hawaii.

 On the way to a luau